-We practice low-stress stock handling techniques and muster cattle on horseback or using a quad bike, with a little help from our kelpies.
-We’ve had the farm since 2010 and started out with three Scottish Highland cattle, before buying a bull and building from there.
+Big River Highland Beef is the brainchild of Bec Lynd and Bec Tudor.
+Farming together with their daughter, they practice low-stress stock handling techniques and muster cattle on horseback or using a quad bike, with a little help from their kelpies.
+They have had the farm since 2010 and started out with three Scottish Highland cattle, before buying a bull and building from there.

 We’ve increased the size of their herd to ensure they can supply their product at regular intervals and have established relationships with a small selection of restaurants.
 Since participating with the Sprout Producer Program they have also successfully developed their brand and customer communications strategies to continue to grow the business.